MicrosoftDocs/azure-docs/articles/machine-learning/algorithm-module-reference/split-data.md

 ### Split rows

-1. Add the [Split Data](./split-data.md) module to your pipeline in the designer, and connect the dataset that you want to split.
+1. Add the [Split Data](./split-data.md) component to your pipeline in the designer, and connect the dataset that you want to split.

 1. For **Splitting mode**, select **Split Rows**.